-László Wolf member of the BoD Deputy CEO Commercial Banking Division
+László Wolf Deputy CEO Commercial Banking Division

-He graduated from the Karl Marx University of Economic Sciences in 1983.
+He graduated from the Karl Marx University of Economic Sciences (now: Corvinus University) in 1983.
 After graduation, he worked at the Bank Relations Department of the National Bank of Hungary for 8 years, and then he was head of Treasury at BNP-KH-Dresdner Bank between 1991 and 1993.

-From April 1993 he was managing director of OTP Bank's Treasury Directorate, and since 1994 he has been the head of Commercial Banking Division as Deputy CEO.
+From April 1993 he was managing director of OTP Bank's Treasury Directorate, and since 1994 he has been the head of Commercial Banking Division as Deputy CEO of OTP Bank Plc.